United Kingdom of the Netherlands: Background

 Before the French Revolutionary Wars (1792–1802), the Low Countries was a patchwork of different polities created by the Eighty Years' War (1568–1648).
-The Dutch Republic in the north was independent; the Southern Netherlands was split between the Austrian Netherlands and the Prince-Bishopric of Liège - the former being part of Habsburg monarchy, while both were part of the Holy Roman Empire.
+The Dutch Republic in the north was independent; the Southern Netherlands was split between the Austrian Netherlands and the Prince-Bishopric of Liège – the former being part of Habsburg monarchy, while both were part of the Holy Roman Empire.
 In the aftermath of the French Revolution, the War of the First Coalition broke out in 1792 and France was invaded by Prussia and the Holy Roman Empire.
 After two years of fighting, the Austrian Netherlands and Liège were captured by the French in 1794 and annexed into France.
 The Dutch Republic collapsed in 1795 and became a French client state.

 Creation of the United Netherlands

 In 1813, the Netherlands was liberated from French rule by Prussian and Russian troops during the Napoleonic Wars.
 It was taken for granted that any new regime would have to be headed by the son of the last Dutch stadhouder, William Frederik of Orange-Nassau.
 A provisional government was formed, most of whose members had helped drive out the House of Orange 18 years earlier.
 However, they realised that it would be better in the long term to offer leadership of the new government to William Frederik themselves rather than have him imposed by the allies.
 Accordingly, William Frederick was installed as the "sovereign prince" of a new Sovereign Principality of the United Netherlands.
 The future of the Southern Netherlands, however, was less clear.
 In June 1814, the Great Powers secretly agreed to the Eight Articles of London which allocated the region to the Dutch as William had advocated.
 That August, William Frederik was made Governor-General of the Southern Netherlands and the Prince-Bishop of Liège, which combined are almost all of what is now Belgium.
 For all intents and purposes, William Frederik had completed his family's three-century dream of uniting the Low Countries under a single rule.

 Discussions on the future of the region were still ongoing at the Congress of Vienna when Napoleon attempted to return to power in the "Hundred Days".
 William used the occasion to declare himself king on 16 March 1815 as William I. After the Battle of Waterloo, discussions continued.

 In exchange for the Southern Netherlands, William agreed to cede the Principality of Orange-Nassau and parts of the Liège to Prussia on 31 May 1815.
-In exchange, William also gained control over the Duchy of Luxembourg, which was elevated to a grand duchy and placed in personal and political union with the Netherlands, though it remained part of the German Confederation.
+In exchange, William also gained control over the Duchy of Luxembourg, which was elevated to a grand duchy and placed in personal union with the Netherlands, though it remained part of the German Confederation.